 If the hose treatment still does not work, you may have a much more serious problem, such as invading tree roots.
 Unfortunately, that is a job for the pros.

 When pulling the snake back out of the drain line, that is when you want the rag.
 Wrap the rag around the cable as you retract the snake, so that it gets wiped down as you pull it out.
 You don't want to store the snake with all that gunk all over it.
 Not only will it stink, it will shorten the life of the tool.

-If you have had to use water, you will most likely be working in a very large puddle.
-It is impossible to stay dry and clean, hence the grubby clothes are needed.
+If you have had to use water, you will most likely be working in a very large puddle; it is impossible to stay dry and clean.
+That's why you want the grubby clothes.
 Also, as you pull the snake and/or hose out, splatters will happen.
-Yes, you might get it in the face, hence the face shield or goggles.
-Use the rag in the same way on the hose as you pull it out, or before you put it away.
+Yes, you might get it in the face, (eeeyeewww!) hence the face shield or goggles.
+Use the rag in the same way on the hose as you pull it out, before you put it away.

 An Ounce of Prevention...

 ...as the old saying goes, is worth a pound of cure.To save yourself such headaches, try to pay attention to what you are putting down the drains in your home.
 The most common clogs in the kitchen are FOG:

 Here's what happens: as the dishes are piled in the sink, rinsed and washed, the greasy residues go down the drain along with the soapy water.
 Pots and pans are the worst culprits.
 In any case, while the grease and oils seem to disappear, they do not magically evaporate.